Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Numerical results

 The obtained results are summarized in Tables\,\ref{ta1}-\ref{ta4}, in which each column is described as follows.
 Here, the averages are taken over the set of problems that are counted in success($\%$).

-The best values for obj, sbkkt, ${\rm sparsity}(\%)$, and ave.time(s) are displayed in bold in the tables.
-In addition, the smallest ones for $\mu_{\rm end}$ and ite are also in bold.
-The obtained results with $\phi_5$ were excluded from the tables because the overflow often occurred when computing its gradient as $\mu$ gets smaller and it did not work well.
-Now, the following insights are obtained from the numerical results: \paragraph{Comparison of results with $p=0.5,1$:} From ${\rm sparsity(\%)}$, we see that $\ell_{0.5}$ tends to attain sparser solutions than $\ell_{1}$.
-For example, by Tables\,\ref{ta3} and \ref{ta4}, ${\rm sparsity(\%)}$ for $p=1$ takes values less than 10\%, whereas they are more than 60\% for $p=0.5$.
+The best values are displayed in bold in the tables, with the results for the smoothing function $\phi_5$ excluded from the tables due to the overflow that often occurred when computing its gradient as $\mu$ gets smaller.
+Now, the following insights are obtained from the numerical results.

+\paragraph{\alertsection{Comparison with $p=0.5,1$ and $m_2 = 300, 1000$}} In terms of the sparsity of solutions obtained, we see that $\ell_{0.5}$ tends to attain sparser solutions than $\ell_{1}$.
+Indeed, it is evident from Table 2 (resp., Table 4) that the solutions obtained for $p=0.5$ are sparser than those obtained by $p=1$ shown in Table 1 (resp., Table 3).
 This is by virtue of the nonconvexity of $\ell_{p}$ with $p<1$.
-Moreover, $\ell_{0.5}$ tends to attain solutions with better objective values than $\ell_1$.
-Indeed, values of obj in Table\,\ref{ta3} with $p=1$ are around $3.5\cdot10^{-3}$, while those in Table\,\ref{ta4} with $p=0.5$ are around $7.2 \cdot 10^{-4}$.
-Similar observations can be gathered from Tables\,\ref{ta1} and \ref{ta2}.
+Moreover, $\ell_{0.5}$ tends to attain solutions with better validation errors than $\ell_1$.

-\paragraph{Comparison of results with $m_2=300,1000$:} The problems with $m_2<n$ can be related to the problem of finding a sparse solution of underdetermined linear system.
-Such kind of problems are often regarded more intractable than those with $m_2\ge n$, as illustrated by the obtained numerical results: Any ave.time(s) are more than 450 seconds in Tables\,\ref{ta1} and \ref{ta2} with $m_2=300<n=500$, whereas they are less than 400 seconds in Tables\,\ref{ta3} and \ref{ta4} with $m_2=1000>n$.
+On the other hand, the problems with $m_2<n$ is related to the problem of finding sparse solutions of underdetermined linear systems.
+Such kind of problems are often regarded more intractable than those with $m_2\ge n$, as illustrated by the obtained numerical results.
+When $p=1$, the success rate of the smoothing algorithm is largely diminished when $m_2<n$.
+In addition, it is clear from Tables \ref{ta1} and \ref{ta3} that for this instance, the algorithm required more time to solve the problems as compared when $m_2\geq n$.
+When $p<1$, while the average times spent by the algorithm are apparently not very distinct for both $m_2=1000$ and $m_2=300$, it is evident from Tables \ref{ta2} and \ref{ta4} that the success rate is also diminished for the latter case.
+Meanwhile, for the case $m_2<n$, we note that the success rate when $p=0.5$ is significantly better than when $p=1$.

-\paragraph{Comparison of results of the four smoothing functions:} In view of the objective values and residual of the SB-KKT conditions, the qualities of the resulting solutions are comparable.
-Meanwhile, substantial differences are observed in tendency of the smoothing parameter $\mu$ on termination, i.e., $\mu_{end}$.
-The function $\phi_6$ takes the smallest $\mu_{end}$ throughout the tables, while $\phi_1$ the largest.
-A possible reason for this situation is that as illustrated by Figures\,\ref{fig:1} and \ref{fig:2}, $\phi_6(x)$ deviates from $\lvert x \rvert$ most, while $\phi_1(x)$ fits to it the best.

-On the other hand, from {\it ave.time(s)}, we observe that $\phi_4$ attains the smallest cpu time.
-In particular, cpu-time per a single iteration for $\phi_4$ also tends to be the smallest.
-Indeed, for example, from Table\,\ref{ta4}, $\frac{ave.time(s)}{ite}$ is around 7.5 seconds for $\phi_4$ while more than 8 seconds for the others.
-This fact may suggest that smoothed subproblems organized with $\phi_4$ are easier for \texttt{fmincon} to solve than those with the other smoothing functions.